thiago-abarros/thiago-abarros/README.md

 ## 🚀 About Me

 I’m a Software Engineer with 3+ years of experience in MLOps, Data Engineering, and DevOps.
-Currently, I work as a **ML/IA Engineer @ Sauter Digital** and consult independently on ML/AI, FinOps, and scalable infrastructure projects in both Google Cloud and AWS.
+Currently, I work as a **Data Scientist @ Sunndex** and consult independently on ML/AI, FinOps, and scalable infrastructure projects in both Google Cloud and AWS.

 - 🔥 Reduced **55.6% in infrastructure costs** on AWS projects through automated pipelines, serverless functions and infrastructure cleaning
 - ⚙️ Built a GenAI SDK that boosted team productivity by **35%**